jlaumonier/mlsurvey/doc/projectmanagement.md

 4. Pushed in git

 ## TODO
+* Regenerate/rethinking the test files (md5 or other database ?)
+* Bug : joblib md5 depends on the version of python/joblib... :S search other method to test the save file
 * Change config format to introduction definition section for non compact format
 * Use panda dataframe into Data() and Dataset() (big changes...)
 * Fairness : rethinking the workflow to integrate supervised learning workflow